edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

    5 | Tim      |  60

 .. note::
-   La tabla de arriba se obtuvo realizando la consulta :SQL: 'SELECT * FROM Student;'
+   La tabla de arriba se obtuvo realizando la consulta :sql:`SELECT * FROM Student` ;

 The pair of students will be::